59xa/reconnect-mod-reloaded/README.md

 - There are currently no plans of bringing this mod to Curseforge.
 For now this mod is available for download on [releases page](https://github.com/59xa/reconnect-mod-reloaded/releases/tag/Releases) or on [Modrinth](https://modrinth.com/mod/reconnect-mod-reloaded)

 ## Is this mod usable in Realms?
-- Due to how Mojang operates Realms, it is somewhat impossible to pinpoint the server address for any Realm world that you try to join.
+- Due to the Realms API being internal, it is impossible to pinpoint the server address for any Realm world that you try to join.
 - For the time being, using the reconnect button on Realms is not possible and has been disabled for use.

 ## Dependencies and Incompatibilities